jaspertambini/titanic/README.md

 # titanic

-All test data for classification on titanic dataset
+All test code for classification on titanic dataset